 (d) in connection with, or by way of, the making of a gift to a person on the understanding that that person or another person will apply, either directly or indirectly, the whole or a part of the gift as mentioned in paragraph (a), (b) or (c).

-(6) In subsection (5) “election” means the election referred to in subsection (1) or any other election.
+(6) In subsection (5) election means the election referred to in subsection (1) or any other election.

 (7) For the purposes of subsection (2), 2 or more gifts made by the same person to another person during the disclosure period for an election shall be taken to be one gift.